vanessafarraye/functions_and_dom/README.md

   * Create a `kittenPaint` function for your code above .Save it as a snippet in your developer console.
 Go to yahoo and run it there.
 * Using `document.querySelectorAll("*")` to grab all elements on the page, iterate through each `element` in the list using a `for` loop.
 Use `element.style.backgroundImage = "url(http://www.maine-coon-cat-nation.com/image-files/girl-kitten-names.jpg)"` to change every element to have a kitten background image.
   * Create a `kittenBomb` function with the above backgroundImage changing feature and save it to your `sources` under snippets.
 Run it on your favorite site.
 * Select the `body` from the page.
-When it is clicked change its style using the following, `body.style.transform = "rotateZ(60deg)";`.
+When the body is clicked, change its style using the following, `body.style.transform = "rotateZ(60deg)";`.
-* Using the `style` rotation in JS from above, grab every `img` off the page, and create a `click` event on the `body` that iterates through all images and rotates them.
-In less words, when the page is clicked rotate all images on the pages.
+* Using the element transform from above, grab every `img` off the page, and create a `click` event on the `body` that iterates through all images and rotates them.
+In other words, when the page is clicked rotate all images on the pages.